Are Frozen Vegetables Better Than Canned?

 For restaurants and chain kitchens

-This is the first place where the product itself should be introduced naturally.
+For restaurants, frozen vegetables are often the better fit when texture, portioning and plate appearance matter.
+They can reduce prep time because many items arrive already washed, cut, blanched or otherwise prepared.
 If you are buying for a chain kitchen, you are usually not looking for the longest shelf life at any cost.
-You are looking for repeatable quality, fast line performance, controlled sodium, and minimal waste.
-That is exactly where plain IQF frozen vegetables become a stronger commercial option than many canned lines.
+You are looking for repeatable quality, fast line performance, controlled seasoning and manageable waste.

 For supermarkets and frozen aisle programs